 If you can’t attend you can still make your views heard on the matters being considered.
 Before the meeting we will send you a proxy form.
 On this you can indicate whether, in the event of a ballot, you want to vote for or against each of the resolutions due to be decided at the meeting.
 You can also use the form to appoint the chairman of the meeting to cast your proxy vote the way you want, or to vote at his or her discretion.
 If you prefer, you can name someone to go to the meeting and vote for you - your proxy.
 More information including presentations made at previous meetings may be found under the Annual General Meeting page.

 These are payments a company pays to you as a shareholder.
-They are usually paid in two instalments each year, known as interim and final dividends.
+They are usually paid in two instalments each year.
 To receive a dividend, your name must be on the share register on the record date (see question below).
 If your shares are sold before the ex-dividend date (see next question), or purchased after it, you will not be entitled to that dividend.

 Before announcing each dividend, and in consultation with the London Stock Exchange, we set a date on which our shares will be sold without entitlement to the dividend.
 This is known as going ex-dividend.